Eight-Step Guide to Performance Evaluations for Managers

 - Is there any feedback you’ve been hesitant to share with me?

-If you received input during the evaluation meeting that influenced your assessment, reflect that in the evaluation form.
-Then, follow your organization’s procedure for filing it away (typically, you’ll either put it in their personnel file directly or send it to your HR person).
+If you received input during the evaluation meeting that influenced your assessment, revise the evaluation form.
+Then, follow your organization’s procedure for filing it (typically, you’ll put it in their personnel file directly, get final approval from a senior manager, or send it to your HR person).